rdo-infra/ansible-role-dlrn/README.md

     is defined.
     Example: 'rdo-FTBFS-train'.
     Defaults to 'rdo-FTBFS'.
+  - `push_ssh_pubkey_to_gerrit` (optional): push the SSH public key of the worker to the gerrit_user Gerrit account.
+Only used if gerrit_user and gerrit_password are defined.
+    Defaults to false.
   - `rsyncdest` (optional): destination where builtdir and reports are replicated when build is ok.
     format: <user>@<ip or hostname>:<destdir>
     Example: 'centos-master@backupserver.example.com:/home/centos-master/data/repos'.